firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 !!! info "Personal Access Token"
     This little trick only works when you use a [personal access token](../installation/configuration.md) (as you can see in the command).

-!!! info "Nordigen or Spectre information"
+!!! info "GoCardless or Spectre information"
-    If necessary, expand this command with the necessary Nordigen or Spectre keys and ID's.
+    If necessary, expand this command with the necessary GoCardless or Spectre keys and ID's.

 ## Automated imports using the web (POST)